Man-eating animal: Wolves

 Contrasted to other carnivorous mammals known to attack humans for food, the frequency with which wolves have been recorded to kill people is rather low, indicating that, though potentially dangerous, wolves are among the least threatening for their size and predatory potential, except for the dog which poses lethal hazards for reasons other than predation.
 In the rare cases in which man-eating wolf attacks occur, the majority of victims are children.
 Habituation is a known factor contributing to some man-eating wolf attacks which results from living close to human habitations, causing wolves to lose their fear of humans and consequently approach too closely, much like urban coyotes.
 Habituation can also happen when people intentionally encourage wolves to approach them, usually by offering them food, or unintentionally, when people do not sufficiently intimidate them.
 This is corroborated by accounts demonstrating that wolves in protected areas are more likely to show boldness toward humans than ones in areas where they are actively hunted.

 Dingoes

 Attacks on humans by dingoes are rare, with only two recorded fatalities in Australia.
 Dingoes are normally shy of humans and avoid encounters with them.
 The most famous record of a dingo attack was the 1980 disappearance of nine-week-old Azaria Chamberlain.
 Her parents reported that they both saw a dingo taking Azaria out of their tent when she and her family were out on a camping trip to Uluru.
-In 2019, a father saved his 14-month-old child from a dingo which had dragged it away.
+In 2019, a father saved his 14-month-old child from a dingo which had dragged him away.